 Can a person understand and read another person’s mind?
 Is it possible to hypnotize someone?
+Are you fascinated by the intricate workings of the human mind?
+Do you find yourself drawn to helping others understand and overcome their emotional challenges?
 Interested in knowing how to become a psychologist in India after 12th?
 Well, this is no secret.
-Let’s talk in detail.

 Who is a psychologist?

 A psychologist is a trained and licensed professional who specializes in the study of human behavior, emotions, and mental processes.
 These experts possess a deep understanding of the complexities of the human mind and use their knowledge to help individuals navigate and manage a wide range of psychological and emotional challenges.

 Psychologists employ various research methods and therapeutic techniques to assess and address issues such as anxiety, depression, addiction, stress, trauma, and more.
 They work across diverse settings, including private practices, schools, hospitals, corporations, and government agencies, offering their expertise to individuals, couples, families, and groups.

 What does a psychologist do?

 Here are the key roles and responsibilities of a psychologist:

 - Conduct psychological assessments to diagnose and evaluate individuals’ emotional, cognitive, and behavioral issues.

 - Provide therapy and counseling to individuals, couples, families, or groups to address a wide range of mental health concerns.